Official visit of ISU and PNU

 Welcome Dr. Robin Morrison

-The HEE group welcomes Dr. Morrison who has been awarded a prestigious AMBIZIONE fellowship to join our group together with a PhD student - You can apply for the PhD position.
+The HEE group welcomes Dr. Morrison who has been awarded a prestigious AMBIZIONE fellowship and her PhD student Victoire Martignacf.
+They will both join HEE group on September 2023.

 Dr. Morrison works in collaboration with @SavingGorillas, using mountain gorillas as a study system to examine the evolution of flexible dispersal patterns.